digitalvectorz/ccarps/Character_Creation.md

 * 15 points: Confidant

 ## Skills ##
 Skills determine what your character can do as well as what they know.
 Adding one point to a skill is the equivalent of the character experimenting with new ideas, or reading a basic instruction manual, or taking an introductory lesson from one who knows the skill at an advanced level (or higher).
-This gives the character the ability to use the skill with no special proficiency (and without a super low Target Number).
+This gives the character the ability to use the skill with no special proficiency (and without a super low modifier).

+Each skill has an Attribute associated with it.
+These attributes are skill requirements; no skill may have points that are greater than the associated attribute's modifier.
+For example, if your Charisma Modifier is +2, you cannot have more than 2 points in your Reading skill at character creation.

 Before a character can attempt to use a skill they must apply at least one point to it for it to be useful.
-Trying to use a skill without any proficiency has a base Target Number of 0 plus the Modifier of the ruling Attribute.
+Trying to use a skill without any proficiency has a base Modifier of -8 plus the modifier of the ruling Attribute.
 This makes it possible to attempt a an unskilled action in non-stressful situations.
 It becomes near impossible when under stress, such as during combat or while moderately injured.

-Each skill has an Attribute associated with it.
-These attributes are skill requirements; no skill may have points that are greater than the associated attribute's modifier.
-For example, if your Charisma Modifier is +2, you cannot have more than 2 points in your Reading skill at character creation.

 ![Modifier Table](images/Modifier_Table.png)